FarronF/limerick-council-meetings/meetings/2016/12/15-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes of Meeting of Municipal District of Cappamore-Kilmallock - 17th November 2016.md

 system was a septic tank and Bord na Mona Puroflo which served three dwellings.
 There were

-approximately eighteen dwellings/commercial properties in Kilbehenny Village which did not--- 2
+approximately eighteen dwellings/commercial properties in Kilbehenny Village which did not
+---
+2

 have a wastewater treatment system.
 Following a complaint the Environment Section carried